 Violence and Other Extreme Behavior

 For many years school violence was thought to exist only in poor inner-city schools, with most of that violence directed against specific students (gangs, for example).
-A series of highly publicized shooting attacks including Columbine --Colorado, many in affluent suburban schools -- changed the public's perception of school violence.
+A series of highly publicized shooting attacks - likely the most famous of which was a shooting in Columbine, Colorado, that left 12 students and one teacher dead - changed the public's perception of school violence.
 What was particularly chilling about many of the attacks was often the students responsible were regarded as quiet and unassuming.

 It is simplistic to say that a code of conduct would have kept some of the most deadly sniper attacks from taking place.
 That said, student codes of conduct do send a clear message to students that certain behavior will not be tolerated, including teasing and bullying.
 Some of the students who killed their fellow students were said to have been bullied and taunted by their classmates over a period of years.

 Due to high-profile cases cropping up throughout the country, sexual assault has come to the forefront of the public eye.
 Sexual assault is used to describe any crime related to unwanted sexual contact, ranging from inappropriate groping to attempted rape.
 Sexual assault cases sparked national debate in 2012 and 2013 when news headlines described numerous instances of high school boys taking advantage of girls who were too intoxicated to legally consent to sexual activity or who were pressured into acts in which they did not wish to participate.

 In addition to criminal charges that can come from any sexual assault, many school districts have listed sexual assault among the most serious or violent offenses in the student code of conduct.
 Most schools allow immediate suspension, expulsion or transfer to an alternative disciplinary education program for any sexual assault.